 The following weapons are considered controversial: anti-personnel mines, biological and chemical weapons, cluster weapons, depleted uranium, nuclear weapons and white phosphorus weapons.

-- " Internal production or sale of controversial weapons - " The ultimate holding company owns >10% of voting rights of an involved company - " >10% of voting rights of a company is owned by the involved company
+" The ultimate holding company owns >10% of voting rights of an involved company

 Composition list: The final composition list with the 30 securities is derived by following the below steps in the order they are listed.